 The Legislative Assembly's education programs are principally directed towards:

-Enquiries for arranging a visit should be directed towards to the Assembly’s Education and Engagement Officer on (02) 62053016.
+Enquiries for arranging a visit should be directed towards to the Manager, Education and Engagement on (02) 62053016.

-The Education and Engagement Officer can provide advice and support in developing a suitable program to meet the specific needs of a particular group.
+The education team can provide advice and support in developing a suitable program to meet the specific needs of a particular group.